scottkleinman/dfr-browser2/README.md

 ## Localization

-The application includes localization support for sorting:
+The application includes localization support for sorting.
+Localization for application labels may be implemented in the future.

 ### Changing the Default Language